Bira/octopus-carnival/_drafts/wir-mm-4e-lich.md

 Liches tend to be security conscious (read: paranoid), because their immortal forms can still be destroyed through violence.
 They'll rarely leave their fortified lairs, sending lackeys to further their schemes when possible.
-A Lich's soul is anchored in a phylactery, which is usually a metal box filled with arcane writings, but can also be any other small item.
+A Lich's soul is anchored in a phylactery, which is usually a tiny metal box filled with arcane writings, but can also be any other small item.
 The phylactery ensures a destroyed lich will re-materialize in a few days.
 The security arrangements around phylacteries are even more elaborate and dangerous than those around the lich itself, and can tell you a lot about the personality of the lich in question.

 Destroying a lich requires destroying the philactery first, and then the lich itself.
+You have to be fast about it, because the lich can build itself another philactery in a few days.
 Sometimes, not even this is enough: a powerful entity associated with undeath such as Orcus or Vecna can call a destroyed lich back into existence as a vestige.
 Orcus is the original architect of lichdom, and nearly all liches are his agents in the end.
 I imagine this doesn't apply to Vecna, and that the demon lord has competition in this area now.

 Fifth Edition would add that liches need to regularly consume souls to keep existing, but this is absent from the text here.
 Their all-consuming greed and